 The fact is that integrating solid email etiquette skills in your business communication activities will help to make you a more efficient communicator.
 Okay, I won’t bold any more “e”s.

-Those who you email regularly will no doubt appreciate these efforts.
+Those who you email regularly will no doubt appreciate any effort you make to communicate with clarity.
 Primarily because you will help to make doing business with you easier.
 With the added benefit of assisting them to be more efficient as well!

 Email and Efficiency

 I thought about this recently as I was reviewing my overflowing inbox.
 I discovered several emails that required I review previous emails before responding.
-Requests that had already been answered asking where my answers were.
-And inquiries that were vague at best.
+Requests that had already been answered re-asking because they didn’t want to look up previous emails.
+Also included were a few inquiries that were vague at best.

 A couple emails required I weed through previous back and forth threads.
 I had a hard time figuring out what the Sender was precisely referring to.
 No clarity to be found.